Quick Start Guide

 ✓ Connected to Tensorify

-Waiting for test signals from the editor...
+Waiting for workflows from the app...

-The CLI is now listening.
 Leave this terminal running.

 Back in the browser: